The Difference between Senbei, Okaki, and Arare rice crackers

 Have you ever heard that there are broadly 3 types of traditional rice crackers in Japan?
 The 3 major types of Japanese rice crackers are Senbei (煎餅), Okaki (おかき), and Arare (あられ).

-The difference between Senbei, Okaki, and Arare
+The Difference between Senbei, Okaki, and Arare

 Arare is made from dried small pieces of Mochi, in other words, from glutinous rice, in the same way as Okaki.
 Therefore, it is said that Arare is a kind of Okaki.
-However, as you can see from the above 2 photos, Arare is generally small in size as compared to Okaki.
+However, as you can see from the above 2 photos, in general Arare is small in size as compared to Okaki.

 |Okaki||Relatively Small||Glutinous Rice|